 - Going through the OCaml compiler pipeline (manually)

 eqaf, a constant-time compare function implementation in OCaml, is a great case to demonstrate the predictable performance of OCaml’s compiler.
 Why?

 - The goal of a constant-time compare function is to avoid timing attacks, which requires fully deterministic and predictable runtime performance.

 - Usually, cryptography functions are written in assembly to have total control of resulting binary and avoid unneeded optimization by the compiler.

 - However, eqaf showed us that you can write clean OCaml and get simple and predictable resulting assembly.

 This is the first issue of Learn OCaml the Hard Way.
-A publication about learning OCaml from the ground up.
+Subscribe to get notified when a new article is out.